nicholasgriffen/lil-node/README.md

 ## Design decisions and clarifications
 Perhaps the most jarring design decision is a deliberate avoidance of dependencies - no Express, jwt, or Mocha/Chai, in particular.
 I made this decision to challenge myself, to learn, and to make the application as lean as possible.
-General server flow:
+### General server flow:
 index.js invokes a function exported by src/server.js, which starts an http server and logs out the port.
-        server.js invokes a function exported by lib/router.js, which invokes various handlers based on the path of the incoming http request.
-        lib/authorization.js handles login, logout, and JWT verification, using functions exported by lib/cookie.js to create and destroy cookies, and functions exported by lib/jwt.js to encode and decode JWTs.
+server.js invokes a function exported by lib/router.js, which invokes various handlers based on the path of the incoming http request.    authorization.js handles login, logout, and JWT verification, using functions exported by cookie.js to create and destroy cookies, and functions exported by jwt.js to encode and decode JWTs.
+### Client
+The client application is a very simple "SPA" that replaces parts of the DOM upon successful login.

 ## External code
 I borrow the strategy for base64 encoding strings from a StackOverflow post:
 Name: